rescript-lang/rescript-compiler/CONTRIBUTING.md

 ## Configure and Build the Compiler (`ninja` workflow)

 > Note: These instructions allow you to do full builds of the project.
-In case you only want to build the project for development purposes, you can use the `dune` workflow.
+In case you only want to build the project for development purposes, you can use the `dune` workflow, but you will still need to run the first step: `./scripts/ninja.js config`.

 The ReScript project is built with a vendored version of `ninja`.
 It requires build files to correctly detect, compile and link all the OCaml files within our project.
 The build files are generated and managed by a NodeJS script (`./scripts/ninja.js`).